thehimel/django-multi-user-types/README.md

 Integrate MDB4 with all the html files inside templates/account.
 The account folder is downloaded from the template directory of allauth github repository.

+## Important Note
+You must change the default email_confirmation_subject.
+Changing a little bit will be enough.
+Otherwise it will add [example.com] in the subject.

+'src\templates\account\email\email_confirmation_subject.txt'
+Default: Please Confirm Your E-mail Address
+Customized: Please Confirm The E-mail Address

 ## References
 [GFG](https://www.geeksforgeeks.org/python-extending-and-customizing-django-allauth/)